lucregrassi/MEUS/README.md

 This command has generated the database file where to store the data from the simulation.

 ## Start the simulation
-Now that the graph is ready, you can start the simulation.
-To change the simulation parameters, open the script simulator1.py: you can set the number of people moving in the graph, the number of iterations, and the distance traveled by each person in each loop.
+To change the simulation parameters (type the -h flag to get help): you can set the number of people moving in the graph, the number of iterations, and the distance traveled by each person in each loop.
 Once all the parameters have been set, open the terminal and type:
 ```
 $ python main.py